Qiskit/qiskit-paulice/docs/guides/overview.rst

 Overview
 ########

 This page summarizes the guides that are available.
 All guides are written to focus on specific aspects of the package.
-Examples of end-to-end workflows can be found in the tutorials hosted on the IBM Quantum Platform.
+Examples of end-to-end workflows can be found in the tutorials hosted on IBM Quantum&reg; Platform.

 Getting started
 ---------------